lisabronwyn/tetris-tutorial/doc/progress.md

 If the row was indeed fully occupied, we need to move down all rows above it.
-The two nested for loops after the `if` do this for all but the topmost row (it is handled specially below, because it has no row above it).
+The two nested for loops after the `if` do this for all but the topmost row (it is handled specially below because it has no row above it).
 To "move" a row down, we loop over all the tiles of the row that is going to be overwritten, and set each tile's value to be the value of the corresponding tile in the row above. `board[y2][x] = board[y2-1][x]` accomplishes this.